 Why Consider Treatment at Vantage Point

-Inpatient programs have been known to be successful in the treatment of alcohol abuse and addiction.
-By entering an inpatient treatment program it allows you to be surrounded by caring professionals who will make it their goal to keep you safe, while at the same time doing all they can to help you be successful with your treatment.
-In addition to engaging in a number of different therapeutic methods, you will have the opportunity to connect with other individuals who are struggling with similar issues.
-Additionally, an inpatient program will provide you with a safe environment away from the stress of everyday life where you can truly focus on getting better.
+Inpatient treatment centers and rehab have been known to be successful in the treatment of alcohol abuse and addiction.
+By entering an inpatient treatment program or rehab, it allows you to be surrounded by caring professionals who will make it their goal to keep you safe, while at the same time doing all they can to help you be successful with your treatment.
+In addition to engaging in a number of different therapeutic methods, you will have the opportunity to connect with other individuals in rehab who are struggling with similar issues.
+Additionally, an inpatient treatment center will provide you with a safe environment away from the stress of everyday life where you can truly focus on getting better.

 Program Philosophy and Benefits

-At Vantage Point, we know that no two people experience alcohol addiction in the same way and so we strive to understand the specific needs of each one of our patients.
+At Vantage Point in Fayetteville, we know that no two people experience alcohol addiction in the same way and so we strive to understand the specific needs of each one of our patients in rehab at our center.
 We are dedicated to providing confidential care in an environment that is designed to promote crisis resolution, positive self-awareness, and personal growth.
-Our highly qualified staff provides care 24 hours a day to help ensure the safety of each and every individual in our programs.
+Our center’s highly qualified staff provides care 24 hours a day to help ensure the safety of each and every individual in our programs.
 At Vantage Point, we provide a full continuum of care that ranges from acute inpatient treatments to various outpatient treatments.
-Throughout all of our programs our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.
+Throughout all of our programs at our center, our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.

 Types of Treatment Offered at Vantage Point

 Upon arriving at Vantage Point, you will meet with a qualified assessment specialist who will conduct a thorough psychosocial assessment so that we will be able to get a more in-depth understanding of your specific needs.
-Through the result of these assessments we will be able to recommend an appropriate level of care and be able to develop a personalized treatment plan to meet those needs.
-Your input is encouraged and will greatly impact the success of that treatment plan.
-The different types of treatment we provide through our inpatient program for alcohol addiction include:
+Through the result of these assessments we will be able to recommend an appropriate level of care and be able to develop a personalized treatment and rehab plan to meet those needs.
+Your input is encouraged and will greatly impact the success of that treatment and rehab plan.
+The different types of treatment and rehab we provide through our inpatient program at our center for alcohol addiction include:

 Detoxification: If you come to Vantage Point chemically dependent on alcohol then you will first go through our detoxification process.
 The detox program at Vantage Point is designed to help remove all toxic substances from your body as safely and effectively as possible.
-The detoxification is medically monitored 24 hours a day to ensure for your safety.
+The detoxification is medically monitored 24 hours a day to ensure for your safety at our center.

-Medication management: Medication is often used during the detoxification process in order to help manage some of the unpleasant symptoms of withdrawal.
+Medication management: Medication is often used during the detoxification process at our center in order to help manage some of the unpleasant symptoms of withdrawal.
 Additionally, it may be used to control the symptoms of an existing co-occurring disorder.
-You will work closely with your psychiatrist in order to find a medication that works best for you and it will be consistently monitored throughout your stay with us.
+You will work closely with your psychiatrist during rehab at our center in order to find a medication that works best for you and it will be consistently monitored throughout your stay with us.
 If changes in medication are required, the psychiatrist with whom you work will walk you through that process.

-Individual therapy: All of our patients will participate in individual therapy with a qualified therapist at least once per week.
+Individual therapy: All of our patients in rehab at our center will participate in individual therapy with a qualified therapist at least once per week.
 However, additional session can occur at any time on an as needed basis.
 During individual sessions, patients will have the opportunity to explore and process the various emotions that they may be experiencing, while at the same time getting at the underlying cause for the development of your addiction.

-Group therapy: Group therapy is held on an ongoing basis and meets multiple times per day, every day.
+Group therapy: Group therapy is held on an ongoing basis during rehab at our center and meets multiple times per day, every day.
 These group sessions will cover topics such as developing positive coping skills, exploring emotional disturbances, identifying triggers for drinking, and relapse prevention.
-Group therapy sessions are also an ideal time for patients to come together to support one another on their journey of recovery.
+Group therapy sessions at our center are also an ideal time for patients to come together to support one another on their journey of recovery.

 Continuing Care and Levels of Treatment

-Planning for discharge begins at the time of a patient’s admission into a program.
+Planning for discharge begins at the time of a patient’s admission into a program at our Fayetteville center.
 We know how important it is for our patients to get the help that they need and be able to return to their normal daily lives as soon as possible.
-By having the discharge planning process started at admission, it allows case managers and care coordinators time to organize future treatment options.
-Before being discharged patients will have their next stage of treatment in place and know what it entails.
-On the day of discharge, patients will have a final meeting with their treatment team in order to go over the next steps for continued care.
-Patients will leave our program with the comfort of knowing that they will still have the ongoing support that they need.
+By having the discharge planning process started at admission to our center, it allows case managers and care coordinators time to organize future treatment options.
+Before being discharged from rehab, patients will have their next stage of treatment in place and know what it entails.
+On the day of discharge, patients will have a final meeting with their treatment and rehab team in order to go over the next steps for continued care.
+Patients will leave our treatment center with the comfort of knowing that they will still have the ongoing support that they need.